So, you’re looking to get your freelancing groove on in 2021, but where the hell do you start?

 You’re never truly on your own as a freelancer…

 Freelancing can be a lonely pursuit at times, but you’re never truly on your own.
 Over time, you’ll find yourself building up a network of colleagues and other freelancers.
 As you connect through social media and in real life, they’ll all feel your pain.
 But they’ll recognise the pleasures too, and understand the rollercoaster ride that makes freelancing what it is.

 Follow other freelancers on Twitter who are in the same field as you and you’ll have a wealth of information, help, and support at your fingertips.
 Reach out to them when you need help.
 With all the knowledge and experience out there, you’ll be glad you did.

 And there are loads of Facebook groups dedicated to freelancing of any persuasion (Freelance Heroes and Being Freelance to name two).
 They can be a brilliant sounding board if you need any help or want to ask for advice – and a good distraction if you’re feeling the pressure.
-Plus, as they’re closed groups, you can ask or discuss anything without it going public.
+Plus, they’re closed groups so you can ask or discuss anything without it going public.

 So now it’s down to you.
 Are you ready to make that leap into freelancing?
 I hope so.
 Good luck and let me know how you get on.